✨ Professional Resume Review | Get Yours Today | Certified Experts

 For example, some responsibilities for an accountant include preparing tax returns and monitoring spending and budgets.

-Other responsibilities include analyzing financial risk and keeping account books and systems up to date.
+Other responsibilities include analyzing financial risk and keeping account books and systems current.

-To become an accountant, the first step is to attain a degree in a relevant specified field.
+To become an accountant, the first step is to attain a degree in a relevant field.

 In addition to your degree, you must take various industry-specific exams that solidify your ability to move into an accountancy position.